-Original Medicare (Medicare Part A and B)
+Original Medicare, Part A and Part B

 What is Original Medicare?

-Part A and Part B are often referred to as "Original Medicare".
-Original Medicare is managed by the Federal government and lets people with Medicare go to any doctor, hospital, or other health care provider who accepts Medicare.
+Medicare Part A and Medicare Part B are often referred to as Original Medicare.
+Original Medicare is managed by the federal government and provides Medicare eligible individuals with coverage for and access to doctors, hospitals, or other health care providers who accepts Medicare.
 It is a fee-for-service plan, meaning that the person with Medicare usually pays a fee for each service.
 Medicare pays its share of an approved amount up to certain limits, and the person with Medicare pays the rest.

-The Centers for Medicare & Medicaid Services (CMS) is the Federal agency that runs Medicare.
+The Centers for Medicare & Medicaid Services (CMS) is the federal agency that runs Medicare.
 CMS is part of the U.S. Department of Health and Human Services.
 Medicare is financed by a portion of the payroll taxes paid by workers and their employers.
 It also is financed in part by monthly premiums deducted from Social Security checks.

-How Original Medicare Works
+How Original Medicare works

-|Source: Information from the official government handbook published by the Centers for Medicare and Medicaid Services: Medicare & You 2010 and 2011|
+|Source: Information from the official government handbook published by the Centers for Medicare and Medicaid Services: Medicare & You 2014|

 |Are prescription drugs covered?||Only in limited situations like when you are a hospital inpatient.
-You can keep original medicare and add comprehensive drug coverage by joining a Medicare Prescription Drug Plan (Part D).|
+When you have Original Medicare, you may add comprehensive drug coverage by joining a Medicare prescription drug plan (Medicare Part D).|

 |Can I get my health care from any doctor or hospital?||Yes.
 You can go to any doctor, supplier, hospital, or other facility that is enrolled in Medicare and is accepting new Medicare patients.|